 Gas industry overview

 Gas is a vital energy source for Queensland's industrial and manufacturing sectors.
-It is also used in electricity generation throughout Queensland, and is a major new export industry, based on the production of liquefied natural gas (LNG) from Queensland's gas resources.
+It is also used in electricity generation throughout Queensland and is a major export industry that produces liquefied natural gas (LNG) from Queensland's gas resources.

-The term 'gas' is used to describe natural gas, which is mostly methane — a naturally occurring gas.
 Conventional natural gas is found and produced with other petroleum products such as oil.
 Coal seam gas (CSG) is found and produced from the cleats and fractures of coal seams.
-While the location and production method is different, natural gas produced from conventional gas fields and CSG gas fields is the same product.
+While the location and production method are different, natural gas produced from conventional gas fields and CSG gas fields is the same product.

-LNG is CSG that has been cooled to the point it becomes a liquid and is able to be safely stored and transported.
-The process of extracting gas and converting CSG to LNG is commonly broken into 3 industry classifications:
+LNG is gas that has been cooled to the point it becomes a liquid and is able to be safely stored and transported.
+The process of extracting gas and converting it to LNG is commonly broken into 3 industry classifications:

-• upstream: the process of surveying, drilling, extracting, processing and compressing CSG
+- upstream: surveying, drilling, extracting, processing and compressing gas

-• midstream: the pipeline linking gas fields to the LNG plant
+- midstream: transporting gas from the gas fields to the LNG plant via gas pipelines

-• downstream: the process of converting the gas into a liquid for shipment and export.
+- downstream: converting the gas into a liquid for shipment and export.

 Customers wishing to connect to a reticulated gas network should contact their local gas or energy retailer.
 The relevant retailer will be able to confirm whether gas is available to your street.

-This guide provides an industry overview of the gas industry in Queensland.
-View a visual overview of the petroleum and gas supply chain (PDF, 999KB).
+This guide provides a visual overview of the petroleum and gas supply chain (PDF, 1MB).